Debunking 4 Common Myths About Preheating in Welding | MillerWelds

 Print Article

-Preheating and stress relieving parts are necessary steps in many welding applications, but the heating process can sometimes present challenges.
+Preheating and stress relieving parts are necessary procedures in many welding applications, but the heating process can sometimes present challenges.
 Different applications and materials have different requirements, from preheat to post-weld heat treatment (PWHT).
 In addition, parts range in size and shape, and they may be located in the shop or in the field.
-These varying factors make it important to choose a heating system that offers flexibility to meet a wide range of heating requirements.
+These varying factors make it important to choose a heating system that can meet a wide range of heating requirements.

-When a welding application requires any type of heat treatment, induction heating is a method that offers many benefits, including greater consistency in heating, faster time to temperature of the part, ease of use and safety in operation.
+When a welding application requires any type of heat treatment, induction heating is a method that offers many benefits.
+These include greater consistency in heating, faster time to temperature of the part, ease of use and safety in operation.

-However, there are some misconceptions about how and when induction heating can be used that may hold people back from realizing the improvements that induction can provide.
-This article discusses common myths regarding induction and provides information about how to overcome challenges operators may encounter in some applications.
+However, there are some misconceptions about how and when operations can use induction heating that may hold people back from realizing the improvements that induction can provide.

 Basics of induction

 Induction heating systems quickly heat conductive metals by inducing current into the part.
 Induction does not rely on a heating element or flame to transfer heat.
 Instead, an alternating current passes through the heating device, creating a magnetic field around it.
 As the magnetic field passes through the conductive workpiece, it creates eddy currents within the part.
-The resistance of the metal fights against the flow of the eddy currents, generating heat in the part.
-This is referred to as Joule heating.
-The part becomes its own heating element, heating from within, which makes induction very efficient since little heat is lost in the process.
+The resistance of the metal fights against the flow of the eddy currents, generating heat in the part — referred to as Joule heating.
+The part becomes its own heating element, heating from within, which makes induction very efficient since is loses little heat in the process.
 In addition to Joule heating, induction generates heat in a second way through magnetic hysteresis losses.
 The more magnetic the material, the more hysteresis losses will occur, which results in the part heating up easier.

-Applications that typically require hours to heat can be completed in minutes by utilizing induction heating and either liquid-cooled, air-cooled and rolling options.
+Applications that typically require hours to heat can take minutes by utilizing induction heating and either liquid-cooled, air-cooled and rolling options.
 Induction heating systems can use various tools to induce heat, depending on the part size and geometry.

 Induction heating helps address many of the safety, efficiency and quality concerns associated with some other methods for preheating pipe.
 However, some common misconceptions persist.